Alternatives to Tendenci AMS - Association Management Software

 - Joomla - another open source PHP based solution for CMS

 Please note that some have free "trials", but no source code access.
 And we are not aware of any other AMS/MMS systems for associations and non-profits that have immediate full database access and download like Tendenci does.

-*** At the time we are writing this page Tendenci, as far as we know, is the only actual FOSS option that we can find besides CiviCRM.
-So if you know of a truly "free and open source software" product that meets the needs of large associations (over 100k people minimum seems like a fair baseline), let us know so we can add you!
+*** At the time we are writing this page Tendenci, as far as we know, is the only actual FOSS option that we can find besides CiviCRM on Drupal.
+If you know of a truly "free and open source software" product that meets the needs of large associations (over 100k people minimum seems like a fair baseline), let us know so we can add you!